 We have known this for a while, but we haven’t always had the ability to help the animals by helping their owners.
-That is why we launched the One Family Welfare department last year.
-Its focus is to help people in crisis by taking away the burden of caring for their pets for a short period of time so they can focus on their own well-being.
+That is why we launched the One Family Welfare department – its focus is to help people in crisis by taking away the burden of caring for their pets for a short period of time so they can focus on their own well-being.
 We know that once pet owners realize their animals are in a safe place, they are much more likely to seek help.
 It ensures both pets and their owners become healthy, mentally and physically.

 Roxie Ann had seven small breed dogs and she was about to become homeless unless she could find a new home quickly.
 In the short term, she stayed with a friend but Roxie Ann was not going to be able to stay there with the dogs for long.
 The situation was incredibly stressful for Roxie Ann as her dogs were her only family and source of comfort; she could not live without them.
 Roxie Ann’s mental health was declining as she struggled to find an appropriate place for herself and her dogs, while simultaneously dealing with other challenges including medical and financial issues, along with psychological distress from a past traumatic event.

 It was at this point the Alberta SPCA’s One Family Welfare department became involved in Roxie Anne’s situation.
 While she didn’t want to be separated from her dogs, Roxie Ann came to understand her dogs would be better off away from her for a period of time in order to allow her to get her housing and finances straightened out.

 During the intake process, after a long discussion with the Pet Safekeeping Coordinator, Roxie Ann made the difficult decision to surrender four puppies to the Alberta SPCA because she realized it would be difficult to find housing for herself and seven dogs.
 The decision also allowed Roxie Ann the ability to properly care for the three remaining dogs, as well as herself.